clesleycode/linear-algebra-with-python/Linear Algebra.md

 ### 2.5 What is a basis?

-A basis of a vector space &Nu; is a linearly independent set of vectors whose span is <b>equal</b> to &Nu;.
-If a vector space has a basis with d vectors, its dimension is d.
+A basis of a vector space is any linearly independent subset of it that spans the whole vector space.
+In other words, each vector in the vector space can be written exactly in one way as a linear combination of the basis vectors.

 ### 2.6 What is a Norm?